0xNullLight/The-Motivation-Within/readme.md

 **Note:**

-This repo isn't here to cause problems or anything like that.
+This repo isn't here to directly or indirectly attack anyone.

 This repo exist purely for my own entertainment.

+If you feel attacked, that's your problem.